LLM reference — data sources and binding

 sql

-The BOUND TO clause links a key column to an INPUT() feature, enforcing 0 or 1 row per input value.
+The BIND TO clause links a key column to an INPUT() feature, enforcing 0 or 1 row per input value.
 The result is a ROW — extract fields with [].

 From a table (simplest)